 - Deep Web (90%) – The largest section of the web contains private information such as medical records, financial information, social media profiles and anything else that would require you to have a PIN or log in to access.

 - Dark Web (6%) – It is only accessible through special browsers and decryption.
-Often used to hide and sell sensitive information.
+It's often used to hide and sell sensitive information.

-While the deep web and the dark web are similar, they serve very different functions.
-The main difference between the dark web vs deep web is that the deep web is used to protect sensitive and personal information while the dark web is used to exploit and monetize it illegally.
+While the deep web and the dark web are similar, they serve different functions.
+The main difference between the dark web and the deep web is that the deep web is used to protect sensitive and personal information, while the dark web is used to exploit and monetize it illegally.

-To enter, a “TOR” browser is needed.
-TOR is short for “The Onion Routing Project” and all URLs on the dark web end in “.onion.”
+To enter the dark web, a TOR browser is needed.
+TOR is short for “The Onion Routing" Project, and all URLs on the dark web end in “.onion.”
 A TOR browser uses a three-layer proxy server that bounces the signal through multiple random and untraceable nodes posted by volunteers.
 The browser enters at a random node, is bounced through a randomly selected middle relay and then exits through a third node.

 The effect of traveling through this random proxy system is that the user’s IP address, activity and history are all untraceable.
 They remain completely anonymous, as does everyone else using the dark web.